SOM-Research/DescribeML/README.md

 ## Usage

-To start using our tool, we recommend accessing to the **/examples/evaluation** folder in the repository and open and take a look in some, for example *Melanoma.descml* file to see a working example of our preliminary evaluation.
+To start using our tool, we recommend accessing to the **examples/evaluation** folder in the tool's [repository](https://github.com/SOM-Research/DescribeML), and take a look to the full descriptions example present there.
+For example, at the *Melanoma.descml* file.

 Remember: by default, VSCode gives you auto-completion help by hitting CTRL + Space (or equivalent in MAC)